innovationOUtside/vce-generic-guide/g-introduction-core.md

 This guide includes the following information:

-- choosing between the hosted or local VCE
+- choosing between the hosted or local VCE (Subsection {numref}`g-introduction-core.md#Choosing-between-the-OU-hosted-and-the-locally-run-VCE`)

-- accessing the hosted VCE
+- accessing the hosted VCE (Section {numref}`g-compute_home.md#compute-home-online-vce`)

-- installing the VCE on your own computer, including testing your installation
+- installing the VCE on your own computer, including testing your installation (Sections {numref}`g-local_vce_quickstart.md#local-vce-quick-start` and {numref}`g-local_vce_detailed.md#local-vce-detailed-guidance`)

-- keeping a backup of your work
+- working with the VCE, including uploading and downloading files (Section {numref}`

-- accessibility information
+- accessibility information (Section {numref}`g-accessibility_classicnb#classic-notebook-accessibility`)

-- information on finding additional support, and guidance on where to look for or ask for help
+- information on finding additional support, and guidance on where to look for or ask for help (Section {numref}`g-additional-support#additional-support`)

-- troubleshooting
+- troubleshooting (Section {numref}`g-troubleshooting#troubleshooting`

 ## Where next?

-The next section, {numref}`g-compute_home.md#compute-home-online-vce`, {ref}`g-compute_home.md#compute-home-online-vce`, describes how to get started with the Open University online hosted VCE.
-There are then two sections — {numref}`g-local_vce_quickstart.md#local-vce-quick-start` ({ref}`g-local_vce_quickstart.md#local-vce-quick-start`) and {numref}`g-local_vce_detailed.md#local-vce-detailed-guidance` ({ref}`g-local_vce_detailed.md#local-vce-detailed-guidance`) — that describe how to install a locally run version of the VCE on your own computer.
+The next section, Section {numref}`g-compute_home.md#compute-home-online-vce`, {ref}`g-compute_home.md#compute-home-online-vce`, describes how to get started with the hosted VCE.
+You do not need to read those sections if you only wish to use the local VCE.

+There are then two sections — Sections {numref}`g-local_vce_quickstart.md#local-vce-quick-start` ({ref}`g-local_vce_quickstart.md#local-vce-quick-start`) and {numref}`g-local_vce_detailed.md#local-vce-detailed-guidance` ({ref}`g-local_vce_detailed.md#local-vce-detailed-guidance`) — that describe how to install a locally run version of the VCE on your own computer.
 If you want to retain access to the VCE at the end of the module, the local VCE will remain available on your computer until you decide to delete it.
-You do not need to read those sections if you only wish to use the hosted Compute Home service.
+You do not need to read those sections if you only wish to use the hosted VCE.